Abigail Becker: Later life

 The Becker family's cabin and small farm on Long Point proved difficult to maintain.
 Abigail was frequently injured: once thrown by a horse, breaking her foot, and on four separate occasions she broke an arm and set it herself.
 She eventually left Long Point and settled with her family on a farm near North Walsingham, purchased in part with reward money presented in Buffalo, including a gold medal and a $1,000 purse from the New York Life Saving Association.
 Becker used the funds to acquire a 50 acre property but was forced to go to court to obtain the promised payment, ultimately receiving only $535 of the $550 collected.
 Despite the financial strain, she worked to sustain and improve the homestead through her own labor.

 Jeremiah, untrained in agriculture, struggled with the land, and the holding soon declined.
 Tragedy followed when one of their sons drowned in Port Rowan Bay.
 Jeremiah later returned to trapping and fishing expeditions on Long Point.
 In January 1864, Jeremiah fled rising waters during a winter gale on foot.
 He perished from exposure; his body was found three months later.
 Abigail was left to raise their children alone.

 She later married Henry Rohrer, with whom she had three additional daughters.
 Over the years, she adopted and raised two more children, raising a total of nineteen children.
 Abigail lived the remainder of her life in Walsingham Township, remaining on the farm she had been granted and building a household there with her second husband.
 After the hardships of her early life, Becker lived out her later years in modest prosperity.

 Becker died on March 21, 1905, at the age of seventy-five, was honored with a civil funeral, and is buried in Oakwood Cemetery, Simcoe, Ontario.
 She was interred wearing her medals, with the Bible gifted decades earlier by Captain Dorr placed beside her.

 Legacy

 The Abigail Becker Ward was established at Simcoe Town Hospital—now Norfolk General Hospital—where her portrait hangs.
 Abigail Becker Parkway on Long Point, as well as a parking lot, bear her name.
 The Abigail Becker Conservation Area includes part of the land where her family farm once stood in Norfolk County.

 On September 10, 1958, a plaque honouring Becker as the "Heroine of Long Point" was placed by the Archaeological and Historic Sites Board of Ontario at Port Rowan.
 Relics from Becker's life are displayed in the Eva Brook Donly Museum of Art and Antiques in Simcoe.
-Becker has been part of an exhibit at the Smithsonian Institute.
+Becker has been part of an exhibit at the Smithsonian Institution.

+Poetry and song

 Songs and poems have been written about Becker.
 Poet and inventor Amanda T. Jones wrote in her poem Abigail Becker: